Pieta Brown

-Pieta Brown (born 1973) is a critically acclaimed American singer-songwriter, artist, producer, and multi-instrumentalist who has released eight albums and five EPs.
-Although she's considered a folk/indie singer-songwriter, Brown also names country blues and jazz as strong influences on her musical style.
+Pieta Brown (born 1973) is an American singer-songwriter, artist, producer, and multi-instrumentalist who has released eight albums and five EPs.
+She is considered a folk/indie singer-songwriter, with Brown also naming country blues and jazz as strong influences on her musical style.

 Early life

 Brown was born in Iowa City, Iowa, United States.
 Her early "bohemian" upbringing was in rural Iowa in a house with no running water, heat, or indoor bathroom.
 There, Brown was exposed to traditional and rural folk music through her father, singer-songwriter Greg Brown.
 Brown's parents separated when she was very young and at age 8 she moved to Birmingham, Alabama with her mother.
 Pieta spent her childhood living in 17 different residences between Iowa and Alabama with a short time in St. Paul, Minnesota.
 While living with her mother in Alabama, Brown began writing poetry and composing instrumental songs on piano.